Certificate in Adult Education

 All full credit courses have 10 units and 5 online multiple choice tests.
 All half credit courses have 5 units and 2 online multiple choice tests.
 All courses also require a journal, which will in the future become an invaluable resource to the Adult Educator.
 Students will be prompted when to make journal entries throughout the program and encouraged to add as many additional journal entries as they wish.

 Tuition Fees: Compulsory courses $200 each; Elective courses $95 each.
 Total program fee: $990.
 Registration and tuition payment may be done course by course.

 AE 101 Foundations of Adult Education

-This 10-unit course introduces the subject of Adult Education.
+This course introduces the subject of Adult Education.
 It describes theories and practices in adult education including adult education in Canada, academic writing, learning styles, philosophy of adult education and the differences between adults and children as learners.
 It is designed for those who plan, administer, and deliver training and education to adults.
 No prerequisite is required for this course.

 AE 102 Designing Instruction for Adult Education

 This course introduces various instructional theories, practices and strategies of Adult Education.
-It further focuses on the decision making instructional strategies a step-by-step design of an instructional unit and facilitation various instructional methodologies.
+It further focuses on the decision making instructional strategies and includes a step-by-step design of an instructional unit using various instructional methodologies.
 It includes sessions on purposes of education and training, learning outcomes and objectives, selecting and sequencing material and instructional strategies.
 Prerequisite AE101.

 AE 103 Assessment and Evaluation